 - Preheat the oven to 200C / 400F / Gas Mark 6.

-- Prepare the fish by filling the cavity with the thyme and lemon slices.
+- Prepare the fish by filling the cavity with the thyme, rosemary lemon slices and garlic cloves.

 - Select a baking tray that is large enough for the fish and cover with baking paper.